stuffedwombat/stuffedwombat.github.io/producering_05.md

 I believe this type of technical tweaking is the worst kind of “zoomed in” work.
 Sure, over time it accumulates and makes a game feel complete and whole, but it is so complicated and annoying that it completely obscures sight of the bigger picture.

 Immediately after finishing that rewrite on monday I switched over to tweaking and editing and polishing the first act.
-This continuation of “zoomed in” work, was a horrible mistake.
+This continuation of “zoomed in” work was a horrible mistake.

-Agonising over single sentences, adding small flavour interactions here and tweaking animations doesn’t feel like progress.
+Agonising over single sentences, adding small flavour interactions and tweaking animations doesn’t feel like progress.
 Again, this eventually accumulates into a game that feels deep and concrete.
-If it goes on for too long, you loose all sense of perspective.
+But if it goes on for too long, you loose all sense of perspective.

 Doubts started to creep up on me.
 What am I doing here?
 This is all useless!
-I am wasting my time and money on this garbage!!!
+I am wasting my time and money on this garbage!!

 It took me 3 full days to pull my head out of my ass and work on “macro” stuff instead, jumping around between the 4 acts again.